 1 – Blade Runner 2049 (2017)

-Blade Runner 2049, US-made science fiction movie directed by Denis Villeneuve and written by Hampton Fancher and Michael Green in 2017.
-The Blade Runner 2049 universe which takes place in a post-apocalyptic atmosphere and carries a dystopian narrative was designed inspired by a brutalist architecture.
+Blade Runner 2049, a US-made science fiction Architecture movie directed by Denis Villeneuve and written by Hampton Fancher and Michael Green in 2017.
+The Blade Runner 2049 universe which takes place in a post-apocalyptic atmosphere and carries a dystopian narrative was designed inspired by brutalist architecture.
 Brutalism is one of the most striking architectural trends of the 20th century making this one of the number one of our list of Architecture movies.

-Also there are some other movies that we would like add to this list:
+Also, there are some other Architecture movies that you could add to this list:

 Rear Window by Alfred Hitchcock (1954)